|

 court.
 Reference: RJR---MacDonald Inc. v.
 Reference: R. v Big M Drug Mart Ltd. [1985] 1.
 R.C.S. at The supremacy of the Constitution declared in s.
 52 dictates that no one can be convicted under an

-accused, whether corporate or individual, may defend a criminal charge by arguing
+whether corporate or individual, may defend a criminal charge by arguing the

 JUSTICE McCART .
 August 14, 1997 I wish to turn now to some statistical evidence which was introduced